JakeLin/DuolingoNotes/README.md

 User Guide is availabe on [Duolingo | Duolingo Notes App - Help you learn Duolingo faster and better](https://www.duolingo.com/comment/2976444).

 ### Design Considerations
 * I use chrome.storage (chrome.storage.sync) instead of IndexedDB because I want to sync the notes across different Google Chrome browsers easily.
+Due to storage limit, I have changed to use chrome.storage.local to replace chrome.storage.sync.

 ### License
 The app is under MIT License.
 The duolingo trademark and the owl logo are owned by Duolingo.
 And the third party libraries are owned by original vendors.

 ### Release Notes
+* V1.7
+Improve User Experience, show bigger image when mouse hover over, add tooltip for buttons, resize the popup and display better for Windows users.

 * V1.6
 Use chrome.storage.local to replace chrome.storage.sync due to the storage limit of chrome.storage.sync (https://developer.chrome.com/extensions/storage#type-StorageArea).
 Thanks to [northernguy](https://www.duolingo.com/northernguy) for reporting that.